alaskanlc/lexweb/pages_md/tools.md

 ## Lexware file grammar

-No validation is available in the text editor itself, and the user writer must
+No Lexware syntax validation is available in the text editor itself, and the writer must carefully avoid band label typos, and adhere to the band order defined in the the [grammar](grammar.html).
+Elements of a Lexware file that are out of order are not ‘wrong’ per se, but will not generate standardized dictionary entries and will not be available for analysis.

 ## Validation

 ## Conversion to formatted dictionary

+## Indexing

 ## Analytical tools